 - Deficiencies in our food.
-The amount of Vitamin C found in food depends on the variety of the plant, soil condition, climate where its grown, the length of time since it was picked, how it is stored, and then how the food is prepared.
-For example, if we heat our fruits and vegetables, or store them in water for a longer period of time, or expose them to light, Vitamin C is denatured and less available to our bodies.
+The amount of Vitamin C found in food depends on the variety of the plant, soil condition, climate its grown in, the length of time since it was picked, how it's stored, and then, how the food is prepared.
+For example, if you heat fruits and vegetables, or store them in water for a longer period of time, or expose them to light, Vitamin C is denatured and is then less available to your body.

 9 Signs of Deficiency.